Temomik/test_ccna/readme.md

 's' to skip qusetions,

+'s' to return previous qusetions,

-'e' to get explain
+'e' to get explain,

-'w' to save current questions in save file
+'w' to save current questions in save file,

-work only with english language
+work only with litteral english keyboard layout